 - prescription stimulants (such as ADHD medications Adderall and Ritalin)

-Intimate partner violence (IPV) is frequently connected to drug and alcohol abuse.
+Intimate partner violence (IPV) is frequently connected to drug and alcohol use.
 Intimate partner violence includes acts of:

 - physical injury